Moustached tamarin: Description

-Moustached tamarins have a lifespan of about 20 years.
+Moustached tamarins have a lifespan of about 20 years in captivity, likely lower in the wild.
 They are small, weighing 500 to 600 grams, and range in length from 30 to 92 centimeters, with adult females larger than males.

 Moustached tamarin monkeys are characterized by white, curly hair around their mouth, similar to a moustache.
 Their face is flat with almond-like shaped eyes.
 Their ears are furry and large, and they have long, silky, body hair.
 They have a brownish-black body with a white moustache and white nose.
 They have tegula, which are claw-like nails, on each digit except their big toe.
 These claws allow them to easily cling to trees while they feed.
 They have conical or spatulate incisors, which are used for cutting food, and are smaller than their canines.
 The lingual and labial sides of their incisors have a thick layer of enamel.
 Unlike most New World Monkeys, the moustached tamarin monkey has non-opposable thumbs and lacks a prehensile tail.